Basic Concepts of FMEA and FMECA

 Published Standards and Guidelines

 There are a number of published guidelines and standards for the requirements and recommended reporting format of FMEAs and FMECAs.
-Some of the main published standards for this type of analysis include SAE J1739, AIAG FMEA-3 and MIL-STD-1629A.
+Some of the main published standards for this type of analysis include SAE J1739, AIAG FMEA-4 and MIL-STD-1629A.
 In addition, many industries and companies have developed their own procedures to meet the specific requirements of their products/processes.
-Figure 1 shows a sample Process FMEA in the Automotive Industry Action Group (AIAG) FMEA-3 format.
-Click to enlarge the image.
+Figure 1 shows a sample Process FMEA in the Automotive Industry Action Group (AIAG) FMEA-4 format.

 Basic Analysis Procedure for FMEA or FMECA